Established in 2010

-Progesterone will stay in your body for up to 12hrs.
-The levels will be at their highest at 3/4hrs after use.
+Progesterone will stay in your body for up to 12 hrs.
+The levels will be at their highest at 3 or 4 hrs after use.
 It is best to take progesterone in the morning and at night.

-• Spread it wide!
-Spread over a larger area of skin to get the best absorption
+• Spread it wide.
+Spread over a larger area of skin to get the best absorption; and

-I personally don’t believe it is a long term fix for endo. – Just my opinion.
-I think endo is not just about regulating hormones and cell growth.
-The endo got there due to a different imbalance and progesterone cream doesn’t get to the source of that imbalance.
+I personally don’t believe it is a long-term fix for Endo.
+I think Endo is not just about regulating hormones and cell growth.
+The Endo got there due to a different imbalance and progesterone cream doesn’t get to the source of that imbalance.

-I would personally only recommend taking progesterone cream for about 4months and see if it has helped.
-Use that time to focus on healing the rest of your body – like your liver and your colon etc.
+I would personally only recommend taking progesterone cream for about four months and see if it has helped.
+Use that time to focus on healing the rest of your body, like your liver and your colon etc.

-I am going to be doing heaps more research on the subject so you never know I might feel differently about it in a few months but for now….
-These are my thoughts.
-If you have used progesterone cream please feel free to share. – positive or negative.
+I am going to be doing heaps more research on the subject, so I might feel differently about it in a few months but for now these are my thoughts.
+If you have used progesterone cream please feel free to share, positive or negative.
 It is worth sharing so others can learn more.